HassanAhmed2Ha/HassanAhmed2Ha/README.md

 ## 🧬 About Me

-I'm a first-year undergraduate at the **Faculty of Agriculture**, Alexandria University, Egypt.
+I am an undergraduate in **Bioinformatics** at the **Faculty of Agriculture**, Alexandria University, Egypt.

-I don't just study biology — I build **deployed AI systems** that solve real problems in it.
-Explainable tumor classifiers.
-GPU-accelerated protein refinement pipelines.
-Open-source tools for researchers who can't afford premium software.
+I operate at the intersection of **computational biology**, **data science**, and **software engineering**.
+I don't just train machine learning models — I design and deploy end-to-end, production-grade AI systems that transform complex biological, environmental, and clinical data into real-world decision-making tools.

-**Accepted into [GCI World 2026](https://gci.t.u-tokyo.ac.jp/)** at the **Matsuo Laboratory, University of Tokyo** — one of the world's leading deep learning research groups.
-Selected alongside graduate students from top universities globally.
+Accepted into **[GCI World 2026](https://gci.t.u-tokyo.ac.jp/)** at the **Matsuo-Iwasawa Laboratory, University of Tokyo** — focused on advanced machine learning foundations and scientific data applications.

-> *I ship working systems.
-I fix real deployment bugs.
-I learn in public.*
+> *"Start with the scientific question.
+Build the system.
+Create meaningful impact."*

 <br/>